Area Sports Briefs: Honeycutt gets CCC honor - Salisbury Post

 Kannapolis outscored Fort Mill, S.C., 10-8 on Wednesday.

-Nick Alderfer went 4-for-4 for Kannapolis.
+Alderfer went 4-for-4 for Kannapolis.

 Junior Legion